 Whether the food is grown by us or by our CSA, our family has developed a practical plan for food storage.
 We have fashioned a workable root-storage cellar out of our basement bulkhead for use over the late fall and winter months.
 All of our various root crops (potatoes, beets, turnips, carrots, etc.) are stored there until we use them.
 Effective storage in a root cellar requires a bit of learning and experimenting, with the variables being the method of storage, varieties being stored, temperature and humidity control, and culling to ensure minimal spoilage.

-We keep chickens (link to forum discussion), which handily convert our kitchen waste into eggs and fertilizer.
+We keep chickens (great source to learn how here), which handily convert our kitchen waste into eggs and fertilizer.
 We also raise a few turkeys for the freezer every year.
 Over the years, we have gained increasing experience with butchering and processing our own birds, and now people come to us to learn this skill.
 This, too, has become a point of community for us.

-After several years of practice, Becca has become a master canner (link to forum discussion) and works throughout the fall to can many different kinds of fruits and vegetables.
-As with our informal food-storage and butchering outreach, I often find her sharing the kitchen with friends as they work side by side.
+Peak and our tribe is filled with knowledge on canning (found here).
+As with our informal food-storage and butchering outreach, I often find our tribe sharing stories of sharing their kitchen with friends as they work side by side.
 This kind of sharing has the benefit of nurturing relationships within our community.
 It also introduces local friends to new skills that may be useful to them on their own path toward personal preparation and increased food independence.